Lack of Alternative Student Finance has directly disadvantaged almost 120,000 students

 With this alternative still yet to be introduced, Muslim Census has teamed up with Islamic Finance Guru, National Zakat Foundation, British Board of Scholars and Imams and leading student advocate Asha Hassan to produce a survey to quantify the impact of this delay.

-Interim results from our online survey, currently over 36,000 respondents garnered in the first week alone, have confirmed the majority of Muslim students are adversely affected by the lack of provision of ASF.
-Worryingly, our survey highlighted more than 1 in 10 qualifying Muslim students miss out entirely on university directly because of the lack of ASF.
+Final results from our online survey, which gathered a sample size of close to 40,000 making it one of the largest sample sizes of a faith group, have confirmed the majority of Muslim students are adversely affected by the lack of provision of ASF.
+Worryingly, our survey highlighted more than 1 in 10 qualifying Muslim students miss out on university entirely directly because of the lack of ASF.

 The interim survey results further confirmed almost 1 in 6 Muslim students are self financing directly due to the lack of ASF.
 This has resulted in severe restrictions with regards to which course and university they decide to attend, and the additional stress of having to work often full time hours to fund fees and living costs alongside studies.

-According to a report published in 2017/18 by AdvanceHE, 8.9% of university students are Muslim, which equates to 36,655 Muslim students per annum.
-If the interim survey results were extrapolated across this cohort, more than 4,000 potential students per annum are forgoing a university education with close to 6,000 forced to self fund.
+According to the Lifelong Impact Assessment report by the Department of Education, 12% of university students are Muslim, which equates to 44,729 Muslim students per annum.
+If the interim survey results were extrapolated across this cohort, more than 6,000 potential students per annum are forgoing a university education, and close to 6,000 forced to self fund.

 The survey further confirmed 4 in 5 Muslim students feel conflicted owing to taking conventional finance, with resulting mental health consequences which sometimes required clinical intervention.
 Further details of the survey results and sample breakdown can be found at the link below.

-“To receive 36,000 responses within one week went well beyond our highest expectations and required us to urgently upgrade our server capacity to deal with the sheer volume of inbound traffic.
+“To receive close to 40,000 responses within one week went well beyond our highest expectations and required us to urgently upgrade our server capacity to deal with the sheer volume of inbound traffic.
 This response vividly demonstrates the widespread very high real life cost resulting from lack of Alternative Student Finance.
-We estimate about 100,000 students have been disenfranchised to date since the introduction of higher £9,000 annual fees in September 2012.
+We estimate about 120,000 students have been disenfranchised to date since the introduction of higher £9,000 annual fees in September 2012.
 We therefore urge our government to bring in ASF by September 2022 so further cohorts are not so deprived.” stated Sadiq Dorasat, co-founder of Muslim Census.

 For further comment on this study, please contact us.